-The Edexcel A level in French is an excellent qualification which takes pupils into the world of “interesting French”.
-Gone are the days of talking about your pets, your family and what they like to eat and what clothes they wear!
+Welcome to “interesting French”.
+Gone are the days of talking about your pets, your family and what they like to eat!
 Now is the time to learn about the culture and mode de vie of France and the French-speaking world.
 Pupils will be transformed from simple, functional communicators at GCSE into connoisseurs of French culture and literature, ready for their next step in their language-learning adventure.

-The final examination (taken at the end of the Upper Sixth Form) consist of three papers:
+The final examination (taken at the end of the Upper Sixth Form) consists of three papers:

 - Paper One (Listening, reading and translation - 2 hours - 40% of overall marks);

 - Paper Two (Written response to works and translation - 2 hours 40 minutes - 30% of overall marks);

 - Paper Three (Speaking - 21 to 23 minutes - 30% of overall marks)